Staying Ready with Nasal Glucagon

 “Everyone from my physician to my endocrinologist would say I’m well-informed,” said Mark.
 “Still, hypoglycemia wasn’t touched on.
 I think there’s this expectation that adults with diabetes know enough or can figure out these concerns for ourselves.”

 For example, Mark was instructed to take four units of bolus insulin before meals and instructions on how much more insulin to take if his blood glucose was above a certain level before meals.
 However, he wasn’t advised on how to adjust the amount of insulin to take for certain kinds of meals, which can vary by the number of carbs.
 This resulted in a moderate hypoglycemia episode at work.

 “I had a green salad with balsamic dressing and grilled chicken, which had very few carbs,” said Mark.
 “I was still taking the default four units of insulin and a few hours later is when I started to feel the symptoms of hypoglycemia for the first time.”

-Symptoms of hypoglycemia can manifest as feeling sweaty, shaky, excessive hunger, anxiety, and more.
-Mark recalls the symptoms he experienced and notes the differences between how Type 1s and Type 2 are educated on how to handle hypoglycemia episodes and the potential risk associated with managing diabetes with insulin.
+Symptoms of hypoglycemia can manifest as feeling sweaty, shaky, excessive hunger, anxiety and more.
+Mark recalls the symptoms he experienced and notes the differences between how type 1s and type 2s are educated on how to handle hypoglycemia episodes and the potential risk associated with managing diabetes with insulin.

 “For me, when the hypos hit, I start to sweat,” said Mark.
-“I wear a two-piece suit and remember sweating so profusely through my clothes when my sugars dropped.
+“I wear a two-piece suit and remember sweating so profusely through my clothes when my blood sugar dropped.
 I didn’t even know what to do at the time.”